nhxv/task-manager/README.md

 ### Installation
 Follow these steps to run this application on local server:
-1. Run create-user in sql-script folder to create a new database user
+1. Run create-user in /sql-script directory to create a new database user
 2. Run Spring boot application to create database tables
-3. Run init in sql-script folder to create an admin account (username: admin, password: password)
+3. Run init in /sql-script directory to create an admin account (username: admin, password: password)
-4. Run Angular server with command ng-serve
+4. Run Angular dev server with command ng-serve